 I enjoy travel.
 Even with my Chicago staircase experiences.
 And I like traveling by air.
 Here are a few of my tips for air travel.

 - Purchase tickets well in advance.
 Choose your seat.
-I like Seat Guru, Seat Expert or Seat Maestro.
+We like Seat Guru, Seat Expert or Seat Maestro.

 - Check-in online to your flight early.
 Usually available 24 hours prior to flight.

 - Print out your boarding pass before leaving for the airport.
 Most hotels have a business center where you can do this.